-Students participating in this 45 minute program learn about the soldiers who fought at Lexington and Concord on April 19, 1775, and the often overlooked acts of heroism on the Patriot homefront.
-Students meet a Colonial Militiaman, British Soldier or Daughter of Liberty (protrayed by a Park Ranger) at Hartwell Tavern and discover what it was like to live through this incredible period of history and the events of 1775.
-Students will get the chance to perform 18th century military drill, role play, examine artifacts and witness a musket firing demonstration.
-During the course of the program, the complexity of the Battle of Lexington and Concord emerges as students compare and contrast the experiences and perceptions of British soldiers, Colonial militiamen, and Colonial women committed to the cause of resistance on the homefront.
+Students participating in this one hour program learn about the soldiers who fought at Lexington and Concord on April 19, 1775, and the choices which confronted colonial men and women in the turbulent years leading up to the outbreak of war.
+Students meet a Colonial Militiaman, British Soldier or Daughter of Liberty (portrayed by a Park Ranger) at Hartwell Tavern or Minute Man Visitor Center / Whittemore House and discover what it was like to live through this incredible period of history and the events of 1775.
+Students will get the chance to perform 18th century military drill, role play, examine period reproduction objects and witness a musket firing demonstration.
+During the course of the program, the complexity of the Battle of Lexington and Concord emerges as students compare and contrast the experiences and perceptions of British soldiers, Colonial militiamen, and Colonial women committed to the cause of Liberty.

-Colonial militiamen, British regular soldiers, and Colonial women each had their own distinct experiences that influenced their ideas about liberty and miltiary service, and the course of events on April 19, 1775.
+Colonial militiamen, British regular soldiers, and Colonial women each had their own distinct experiences that influenced their ideas about liberty and military service, and the course of events on April 19, 1775.

 To create a balanced, vivid, wide-angle view of the Lexington Alarm as a historic event and its significance in American history, and gain a better understanding of the soldiers and civilians who took part in it.

 - Students will be able to place key events surrounding the Lexington Alarm in their chronological order.

 - Students will recognize key vocabulary terms that come up frequently in the story of the Lexington Alarm.

 - Students will be able to locate Concord in relation to Boston and surrounding communities and calculate distances.